AlbCos94/ShareIT/README.md

 # ShareIT
-A personal belongings tracker and sharing app to help users organize, manage, and share their items efficiently.
+A personal belongings tracker and sharing app to help users organize, manage, and share their items.